vishnumaiea/C-Code-Snippets/README.md

 # C-Code-Snippets
-Some useful C++ code snippets for copy pasting.
+Some useful C/C++ code snippets for copy pasting.